 - 1 1/4 cup Milk Any type of milk

 - 2/3 cup grass-fed butter Or regular butter / ghee / coconut oil

 - 2 eggs

 Grease a 12-muffin muffin pan.
 Or use paper liners.

 Process the rolled oats and dates.
 Using a high-velocity blender (preferably) like the Vitamix, or a food processor, process the rolled oats and dates into a fine flour.
 It took 45 seconds using my Vitamix at full speed.
 This process will be longer if using a regular food processor.
 Transfer the contents of your blender to a large mixing bowl and stir in whey protein powder, baking powder, and powdered cinnamon.

 Wet Ingredients.
 Melt the grass-fed butter in the microwave, for 45 to 60 seconds, using a microwave-safe bowl or measuring cup.
-Stir in the 2 eggs and milk until smooth.
+Incorporate the 2 eggs and milk, stir until smooth.